|

 buttocks removed.
 The 265 pound bomb had exploded without warning.
 A Jap light bomber had

 made a low-level attack that had not been detected until the bomb went off.
+A remnant of the bomb welded itself

 into my canteen.
 It was no longer just a canteen.
 It hangs as a reminder of Morotai and